build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 We don't have a central location for discovering a name's IP address.
 Avahi's solution to this is to send a request to every machine on every network (called "flooding"), and eventually the machine that owns that name will respond with it's IP address.
 That response will then be flooded back across all the connected machines.

 Previously, we saw `router-3` proxying the request for name resolution for `host-h` out to the networks it was connected to.
-This process is is now being duplicated by every router on our internet.
+This process is now being duplicated by every router on our internet.
 Once each router receives a response, they will each then propagate that response out to every machine on every network they are connected to (including other routers).

 The name resolution request flow looks something like this: